|Guide||♦||12 Triplogs||Mine 0||Active Topic|

 This area was occupied from 1000-1250 AD by people related to Salado and Hohokam.
-The whole site contains some 80 or 90 structures on a four acres surrounded by a three-foot wall.
+The whole site contains some 80 or 90 structures on four acres surrounded by a three-foot wall.
 There is a short walking tour around some of the partially excavated buildings.
 The site was first discovered in 1930 and finally excavated in 1984.

-Up until about A.D.
-1000 the people of the Payson area lived in small settlements made up of only a few families each.
+From Tonto Forest Service brochure: Up until about A.D.
+1000, the people of the Payson area lived in small settlements made up of only a few families each.
 As the need to share labor for farming or defense grew, villages like Shoofly Village developed.

 Rapid changes in social organization marked the 11th and 12th centuries under the Rim.
 The range of architectural types at Shoofly Village mirrors these changes.
-The oval houses, the separate square building, the courtyard walls, the large room block and the outer compound wall each represent different experiments in social and economic arrangements.
+The oval houses, the separate square building, the courtyard walls, the large room block, and the outer compound wall each represent different experiments in social and economic arrangements.

 Shoofly Village was built and occupied between A.D.
-1000 and 1250 by people who had close cultural ties to the Hohokam and Salado people then living in the deserts and mountains to the south.
+1000 and 1250 by people who had close cultural ties to the Hohokam and Salado people living in the deserts and mountains to the south.
 By the time the village was established, however, they had developed their own distinctive culture.

 The village contains 87 rooms and many courtyards, all surrounded by a compound wall that encloses about four acres.
-It is arranged into three groups of rooms that were constructed at different times during the history of the site.
+It is arranged into three groups of rooms constructed at different times during the history of the site.